Photography keywords

 Now that we’ve covered search intent let’s dive into search volume.

-3. Keyword Search Volume
+3. Keyword search volume

 The third area you will want to look at when choosing a keyword is the keyword search volume.
+The search volume is the approximation of how many users search for that keyword on a monthly basis.

 When we discuss the tools you can use to find the keywords, I'll show you where to find the search volume.